phone with solar panels

 Some companies offer solar monitoring systems with their solar inverter sales, particularly for micro inverters, but, as mentioned above, it is generally recommended to go with a standalone home energy monitor from a company that specialises in software development.
 If your manufacturer happens to do both, then it is a win-win.

 Whether you get a solar monitoring system installed will depend entirely on your energy needs and budget.
-The system alerts you if there are any issues and allows you to track performance and your own energy usage — helping to decrease energy bills and keep your solar panels performing as they should.
+A solar monitoring system alerts you if there are any issues, and allows you to track performance and your own energy usage.
+This helps to decrease energy bills and keep your solar panels performing at the optimum level.

 If you haven’t already had solar panels installed but are keen to learn more about them, including the financial benefits and options available to you in Australia, read our guide below.